 Deepfakes (a portmanteau of “deep learning” and “fake”) uses AI to fuse actual video footage of a subject with existing videos of other subjects, to create realistic -- but fraudulent -- video.
-While there are several methods for creating deepfakes, all rely on the use of deep neural networks and autoencoders which use a face-swapping technology to study video clips, learn and understand how a face looks from various angles (and how it moves in those angles), and then replicates that face onto the original one.
+While there are several methods for creating deepfakes, all rely on the use of deep artificial neural networks and autoencoders which use a face-swapping technology to study video clips, learn and understand how a face looks from various angles (and how it moves in those angles), and then replicates that face onto the original one.

 #5 Unsupervised Learning

 Current AI technology, despite its massive potential, is being slowed down by one thing: humans.